deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Easy enough to make room for Vemik to ride along.

 Walking Folctha was a mix of feelings, though.
 Good to be back, good to see all the wonders of Human technology again, but also...it stoked his Fire a bit, and not in the good way.
 Too many Humans had attacked him now.
 And Humans weren’t weak.
-Jooyun needed men following him for protection all the time now, and so did Awisun and Shyow and Ana and Hawisun.
+Jooyun needed men following him for protection all the time now, and so did Awisun and Shyow and Anna and Hawisun.
 He’d not met the new ones yet, but not even a drunk bibtaw could miss them.

 They were *trying* to be seen.
 Vemik didn’t think Jooyun would like that for long.
 But if they were...maybe they were worried.
 Which meant *Vemik* worried.
 So now, Folctha was a place to walk carefully.
 Stand tall so people would get out of his way.
 Try not to feel sad about it.